-Bleu: Today, your newly released single 'Summer' is out now.
+BleuMag: Your newly released single "Summer" is out now.
 The song sums up summer in New York.
-From your perspective, let us know what you like about being in New York during the summer.
+What is it that you like about being in New York during the summer?

 Kenya: Summertime in New York is different.
 Living here, I've had the opportunity to meet many people and go to multiple venues.
 New York is a city that never sleeps.
 Being here, it is easier to get around.
 Everything is open for the most part over here.
 Living in Philly, places are closed by midnight.

 Kenya: I paused school recently.
-But I still communicate with all my professors to see what my schedule will look like next semester.
+But, I still communicate with all my professors to see what my schedule will look like next semester.
 I want to get some stuff in order before going back.
-At this moment, I'm 100% focused on music.
+At the moment, I'm 100 percent focused on music.
 It is better when you're able to focus on one thing.

-Bleu: Being 21, do you feel much pressure on yourself?
+BleuMag: Being 21, do you tend to put a lot of pressure on yourself?

 Kenya: Not necessarily.
 My time will always come.
 In the meantime, work hard, make strategic moves, and always be consistent.

-Bleu: What can fans expect from your upcoming E.P?
+BleuMag: What can fans expect from your upcoming EP?

-Kenya: I will keep an eye on the downtown for now. *laughs* The E.P. will give you different elements of my artistry.
+Kenya: I will keep an eye on the downtown for now (Kenya laughs).
+The EP will give you different elements of my artistry.